 1.6.
-Does your medical school curriculum address the cardiovascular health effects of climate change, including increased heat?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+Does your medical school curriculum address the cardiovascular health effects of climate change, including increased heat This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point)

+This topic was not covered.
+(0 point)

 Score explanation: As part of the required first-year course Health Systems Science at Brown, the lecture "Occupational Health and Climate Change" briefly mentions the relationship between climate change and cardiovascular health effects in its exacerbation of coronary artery disease over one slide.
 The lecture "Planetary Health" given during first-year discussed the effect of climate change on the cardiovascular system especially as it relates to heat as well as how certain respiratory health effects of climate change can exacerbate cardiovascular health.

 1.7.
-Does your medical school curriculum address the mental health and neuropsychological effects of environmental degradation and climate change?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+Does your medical school curriculum address the mental health and neuropsychologi ical effects of environmental degradation and climate change?

+This topic was covered in elective coursework.
+(1 points)